adama-coundoul/Miage24/Groups/G15/report-week07.md

 The Visitor design pattern enables performing operations on structured object graphs (like composite) without modifying their classes.

 Essence of the Visitor Design Pattern

--A Visitor represents an operation (e.g., evaluation, printing).
+- A Visitor represents an operation (e.g., evaluation, printing).
--Visitors are decoupled from the domain objects they apply to.
+- Visitors are decoupled from the domain objects they apply to.
--Domain objects define an acceptVisitor method, which delegates the operation to the -appropriate visitor.
+- Domain objects define an acceptVisitor method, which delegates the operation to the -appropriate visitor.
--This approach ensures modularity and facilitates extensibility.
+- This approach ensures modularity and facilitates extensibility.